‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 Where once Britain tore itself apart over Brexit, pitting “remainers” against “leavers,” this week has seen people enlist in warring tribes backing either the Sussexes or the House of Windsor.

-Do you feel, for example, that Meghan, a biracial American, a successful actress and compassionate diplomat, a woman, a mother, a feminist, has been smeared and silenced by trash-talking TV personalities (Piers Morgan) and the “men in grey suits” who run Buckingham Palace?
+For example, do you feel that Meghan, a biracial American, successful former actress and compassionate diplomat, a woman, mother and feminist, has been smeared and silenced by trash-talking TV personalities (Piers Morgan) and the “men in gray suits” who run Buckingham Palace?
 If so, stand here.

 Or do you view Meg as a bit of a grasper, an ingrate, a California avocado-toast-eating snowflake, too quick to take offense, who stole Prince Harry from his family and is only a first-name global celebrity because she married into royalty — and then, after a scant two years of ribbon-cutting, is turning on the very monarch who made her?
 If so, stand over there.